 You also have the option to appeal by submitting a notice of disagreement.
 If you win the appeal, any benefits withheld during the appeal will be reimbursed to you.
 Consult with a VA lawyer if the amount of the benefit overpayment is substantial.

-Berry Law Firm was founded by John Stevens Berry Sr., Vietnam War Veteran and trial attorney.
+Berry Law was founded by John Stevens Berry Sr., Vietnam War Veteran and trial attorney.
 Today, we count many military Veterans among our attorneys and staff.
 The Department of Labor has recognized us for our efforts to hire, train, and retain Veteran employees.
 We know what it means to serve, and we know firsthand the struggles many of our clients face every day.

 Unfortunately, our team does not currently assist in the recovery of a VA overpayment.
 We wish you the best of luck in recovering your overpayment and hope our blog proves helpful in finding relief options.